-The 2017 legislative session offered new opportunities for Minnesota to make itself a good place to do business for the merit shop construction industry.
-ABC will continue to work with legislators in the 2018 session and with state agency officials to ensure that legislation and administrative actions level the playing field for all contractors, help develop a 21st century workforce, and create a pro-business climate.
+The 2019 legislative session offered new opportunities for Minnesota to make itself a good place to do business for the merit shop construction industry.
+ABC worked with legislators throughout the session and with state agency officials to ensure that legislation and administrative actions level the playing field for all contractors, help develop a 21st century workforce, and create a pro-business climate.

 Our legislative priorities include:

 GET INTO POLITICS, OR GET OUT OF BUSINESS!

 - Reforming the state’s prevailing wage laws, which drive up the cost of projects and disproportionately affect contractors and small businesses in Greater Minnesota.
 Switching from the“mode” calculation to an “average” calculation will save the taxpayers hundreds of millions of dollars each biennium and allow for more construction, growth, and economic development.